tensorflow/tfx-addons/proposals/20210525-exmplefilter.md

 * Making the predicate_fn operate on true data types rather than bytes (see example above)
 * Adding an input that allows the user to specify splits (currently applies to all splits)

-Given that it's a beam component, I think it will have to be a fully custom component.
+Given that it's a Beam component, I think it will have to be a fully custom component.
 In terms of packaging and providing, I'm not sure the best course of action as there is not much precedent set in TFX-addons just yet.

 ## Project Dependencies